-My favorite store in Half Moon Bay, Odyssey has a whole bunch of random things.
-The stores displays include fantastic items like marbles with real bugs in them, air plants made to look like jellyfish and even touch activated lights.
+My favorite store in Half Moon Bay, Odyssey, has a whole bunch of random things.
+The store’s displays include fantastic items like marbles with real bugs in them, air plants made to look like jellyfish, and even touch-activated lights.
 Outside on the weekends, they also have a fun area of amusements that includes the world’s largest marble race, with the marbles being bowling balls and a sunken pirate ship.
-It’s a great place so explore in the city.
+It’s a great place to explore in the city.

 Half Moon Bay Bakery

 When you research what to see and eat in the area, you will no doubt come to recommendations for Hot Cross Buns at Half Moon Bay Bakery.
 These English inspired treats often sell out quickly and are worth a try for the current price of $.95.
 I wouldn’t say they were my favorite, but I know people that swear by them.

 The old Half Moon Bay Jail(or Spanish Town as it was called back then) was built in 1911 and still stands today as a museum dedicated to the area’s history.
 It is a tiny little place, but it is fun to see, and it is only a block off Main St.